oyegunmen/JanFlight/docs/README.md

     Code --> D(Stable Drone)
 ```

 If I just wanted to fly drones, off-the-shelf hardware/software would have been fine.
-But I wanted to build drones and test by weirdest ideas cheaply (In terms of time and money).
+But I wanted to build drones, while understanding that `magic`, to test my ideas cheaply (In terms of time and money).

-The problem is, most mainstream autopilots are way too complex for a **beginner** to learn anything useful cheaply.
+The problem is, most mainstream autopilots are very complex for a **beginner** to learn anything useful cheaply.
 I really needed something DIY that felt intuitive and approachable for a beginner.

 ## Why?